grego118/usdafoods2csv/README.md

 - `sugars_g`: Total sugars in grams
 - `protein_g`: Protein in grams

-The records are sorted by `name` in ascending order.
-If multiple input files are provided, the results will be combined into a single CSV output.
+The records are sorted by `description` in ascending order.
+If multiple input files are provided, the records are combined into a single CSV output.